jeff-yc-wong/techfoliodesigner/index.md

 Third, the student uses TechFolio Designer to develop their TechFolio.
 They can:
   * Create, edit, and delete essay and project files using a Markdown-aware editor.
   * Edit their bio.json file using either a JSON-aware editor or a simple form-based interface.
   * Add, delete, and crop image files.
+(Currently, this must be done manually, TechFolioDesigner does not yet support this.)

 These editors should provide spell checking and validation on file front matter (i.e. YAML headers) in order to detect and notify the student of common errors.

 Finally, the student can run a command within TechFolio Designer to push their changes back to GitHub so that the TechFolio can be published and available online.

 Note that TechFolio Designer is meant to support the needs of new TechFolio users who are struggling to implement their first TechFolio using standard layouts.
 Users who want to do advanced customization, such as the development of an alternative theme, should use a regular IDE such as IntelliJ IDEA for editing.
-So, TechFolio Designer will only provide access to a subset of the files associated with a TechFolio.
+So, TechFolio Designer need only provide access to a subset of the files associated with a TechFolio.
+In fact, "hiding" some of the complexity of a TechFolio from beginning users is a feature of TechFolioDesigner.

 ## Installation

-There are currently no platform-specific binary builds of TechFolio Designer.
-Instead, the system must be built and run in development mode.

 First, install a recent version of [NodeJS](https://nodejs.org/en/) (10.5 or above).

 Second, install [electron forge](https://electronforge.io/).
 (I used `sudo npm install -g electron-forge --allow-root` successfully, but it might be better to use [nvm](https://docs.npmjs.com/getting-started/installing-node#using-a-version-manager-to-install-nodejs-and-npm).)

-Third, cd into the app directory and run `npm install`:
+Third, cd into the app directory and run `npm install`.
+The output looks similar to this:

 ```
 npm install